Legal Guidance For Your Bond/Bail Needs

 Criminal Rule 26 is a new Indiana Supreme Court Rule that has taken effect in Indiana.
 Criminal Rule 26 states that an assessment must be done on every newly arrested inmate to determine whether that person should be let out on bond.

-Criminal Rule 26 states that all inmates must be released on bond or their own recognizance unless they present a risk of flight or danger to themselves or others.
+Under Criminal Rule 26, all inmates must be released on bond or their own recognizance unless they present a risk of flight or danger to themselves or others.
 As part of the new rule, probation offices around the state must conduct an evidence-based risk assessment to make these determinations.